mango63/bukkit-Docker/README.md

 I have disabled the use/creation of of egg's and golems due to players spawning mobs to lag out servers This can be change see Customisation.

-Currently show Pax Logo Bottom-left and RFlan logo on the Bottem-right
+Currently show Pax Logo Bottom-left and RFlan logo on the Bottom-right

 # Setup / Dynmap